euwbah/xenchord-sonic-pi/README.md

 It is unclear whether the Scsynth/Sonic Pi daemon is actually being run on the Windows Host or WSL2 Hyper-V (it depends on what VSCode's Remote-SSH actually does).

 On the bright side, [it is possible to port-forward WSL2 to LAN](https://jwstanly.com/blog/article/Port+Forwarding+WSL+2+to+Your+LAN/).
 So an actual solution would be to run the entire setup in Ubuntu (installing Sonic Pi in Ubuntu, etc...).
 However, I don't trust WSL2's networking & audio to be stable enough for livecoding given this issue: [Can't access UDP services running in WSL on localhost](https://github.com/microsoft/WSL/issues/8783)

+## The workaround workaround

+- Install Sonic Pi on Windows, use Sonic Pi's default editor to livecode
+- Clone this repo into Windows.
+- In Ubuntu, Create a symlink to the cloned repo.
+- Develop this 'library' in WSL2 to get proper tooling support.
+- `run_file` using the Windows path.

 ## Notes to self